abrantesdavid/zt9101-wireless-adapter-driver/README.md

 Use this software at your own risk.
 I provide no guarantees regarding compatibility, stability, security, or performance.

+## Installation
+1. Download the files.
+2. Right-click `zt9101d_drv.inf`.
+3. Select **Install**.
+4. Reconnect the adapter if necessary.
+5. Restart Windows if the device is not detected immediately.

 ## Files
 zt9101d_drv.inf